All Shook Up: Beatles versions

 According to biographer Mark Lewisohn in The Complete Beatles Chronicle, The Beatles (first as The Quarrymen) regularly performed the song, from 1957 through 1960 (possibly later) with Paul McCartney on lead vocal.
 There is no known recorded version from that time.
 However, Len Garry of The Quarrymen (in his book John, Paul & Me) states that it was one of the songs the group played on July 6, 1957, the day John Lennon met Paul McCartney and that the song was recorded then (but was erased later).

-Author Doug Sulpy (in Drugs, Divorce and a Slipping Image) adds that on January 13, 1969, during the massive "Get Back" sessions, they did record a "spirited" version of it with McCartney and George Harrison sharing vocals.
+Author Doug Sulpy (in Drugs, Divorce and a Slipping Image) adds that on January 13, 1969, during the "Get Back" sessions, they did record a "spirited" version of it with McCartney and George Harrison sharing vocals.
 Lennon did not join in the recording, as he was sitting watching while having tea.
 That version of the song remains officially unreleased (due to it being in mono and McCartney and Harrison not remembering all the lyrics by that late date).
 In 1999, McCartney cut a hard-rocking version on the album Run Devil Run, while his surviving Quarrymen bandmates recorded it in 2004 on Songs We Remember.